LookiMan/EXE2PY-Decompiler/README.md

 - If you cannot decompile one of the libraries from the **EXE2PY_Pycache** folder, check the "decompile all additional libraries" checkbox and try again.

-- The program can work on python versions 3.4, 3.6, 3.7.
-3.8
+- The program can work on python versions 3.7 and older

-- With its help, it is possible to decompile programs of the above mentioned python versions.
+- With its help, it is possible to decompile programs - 3.4, 3.6, 3.7.
+3.8 python versions.
 At the same time, the difference in versions does not matter.
-(With python version 3.4., you can decompile a program written in python 3.6.).
+(With python version 3.8, you can decompile a program written in python 3.4, 3.6, etc).

 <hr>